Knežina (Ottoman Serbia): Austro-Turkish War and the Janissaries

+In the Sanjak of Zvornik, there were Jadar and Rađevina (located on the right, Serbian side of the Drina).
+In the Sanjak of Vidin, there was Crna Reka.

-This significant improvement did not last long, as new conflicts with Janissaries arose and the threat of the French in Egypt made the Porte allow for the return of Janissaries in early 1799.
+This significant improvement to the Serbs' status did not last long, as new conflicts with Janissaries arose and the threat of the French in Egypt made the Porte allow for the return of Janissaries in early 1799.
 The Janissaries renewed terror, captured Belgrade and Hadji Mustafa Pasha in July 1801, murdered him in December, then ruled the Pashalik.
 The leading Janissaries, called the Dahije, abolished the Serbs' firmans, banished unsupportive sipahi and invited Muslims from neighbouring sanjaks which they used to control the Serbs.
 The Dahije broke the system and ruled in all spheres, appointing their own Muslim soubashi in every village.
 The banished sipahi and loyal Muslims organized a rebellion against the Janissaries with Serb support in mid-1802, but it failed, resulting in further oppression.
 The Dahije learnt of a conspiracy between the Serbs and Mustafa Pasha's associates (who wanted revenge) to rise against the Dahije, forged in 1803, as well as a letter to the Austrian military in Zemun.
 Aleksa Nenadović in Valjevo and Karađorđe in Šumadija, both Free Corps and militia veterans, planned an uprising.

 The Dahije began to monitor Serbs after learning of the conspiracy.
 After learning of further talks between Serbian knezovi and imperial Turks in Šumadija at the beginning of 1804, and perhaps receiving threats from the Porte, the Dahije decided to kill Serb leaders in order to thwart a rebellion against them.
 The victims were obor-knezes, knezes, buljubašas and other chosen people.
 While murders began in December, most leaders were killed between 23–29 January.
 The "Slaughter of the Knezes" led to the uprising against the Dahije in 1804 and the start of the Serbian Revolution.